-If you’ve been reading along, you know that I’ve been looking for plastic seals to replace the security screw on theand the padlock on my plastic cage.
-The is the most challenging.
+If you’ve been reading along, you know that I’ve been looking for plastic seals to replace the security screw on the Jail Bird and the padlock on my plastic cage.
+The Jail Bird is the most challenging.
 The threaded hole for the security screw is too small for the plastic seals I had on hand.
 I needed one with a narrower hasp.
 In my search, I located one that appears to be perfect (image, right).
 It fits through the screw hole and is small enough to remain comfortably on top of the cage.

 The new seal is considered a lighter duty version of the one that doesn’t fit in the screw hole.
-Mrs. Lion decided that if I couldn’t locate a seal for the, we would use the plastic cage.
+Mrs. Lion decided that if I couldn’t locate a seal for the Jail Bird, we would use the plastic cage.
 The Red Seal (Left) easily fits into the lock hole on that cage.

 The point of all these experiments is to obviate the need for an emergency key.
 The concept of using a padlock to close a chastity device doesn’t make a lot of sense to us.
 The idea that the lock will prevent me from getting my penis out, is fiction.